uperl/Test-SpellCheck/README.md

 the test file, which can be useful in situations where the test file is generated, as is common when using [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).

+Note that if you have multiple plugins specified in your `spellcheck.ini` file, **the order matters**.

 # CAVEATS

 I am (frankly) somewhat uneasy making US English the default language, and requiring